-Consumer groups continue to have concerns with the use of credit based insurance scores, including the fact that that most consumers do not understand the concept of credit-based insurance scoring or how or why it works.
+Consumer groups continue to have concerns with the use of credit based insurance scores, including the fact that most consumers do not understand the concept of credit-based insurance scoring or how or why it works.
 Many consumers are not even aware that their credit characteristics are being used to create a score that will then affect their purchase of an insurance policy.
 Even if they have the knowledge of the existence of credit-based insurance scores, it is not intuitive for consumers to understand how credit-based insurance scores work or why they work.

 Some groups allege that the use of credit-based insurance scores falls disproportionately on certain minority and low income groups.
 Moreover, the use of credit-based insurance scores may not appropriately encompass unforeseen life events (events outside consumers' direct control).

 Status: State insurance regulators continue to monitor the impact of credit-based insurance score on consumers.
 A Credit Based Insurance Scoring Symposium was held at the 2011 NAIC Fall National Meeting to discuss the use and impact of credit-based insurance scores.
 The Symposium featured representatives from two credit information vendors as well as consumer representatives.